 Notice of all public hearings will be published in a newspaper of general circulation at least 10 days in advance of the event.
+Notice of public meetings/workshops will be published in a like manner.

-Information about public hearings and meetings/workshops can also be accessed by calling the HCD Department at (352) 334-5026.
+Information about public hearings and meetings/workshops can also be accessed by calling the HCD Division Department at (352) 334-5026.